jiyapalrecha35/Google.github.io/README.md

-### 20. **Hashing Algorithms:**
+### 20. **Hashing Algorithms**

 - Hashing algorithms are crucial for securing user data and authenticating accounts across Google's services like Gmail, Drive, and Cloud.
 Passwords are hashed using cryptographic algorithms before being stored, ensuring protection even if databases are compromised.
 Hashing is also used in encryption, digital signatures, and data integrity checks to secure sensitive information against unauthorized access.

-- In Google Cloud Storage, hashing algorithms like SHA-256 are used to verify the integrity of stored data.
+- In Google Cloud Storage, hashing algorithms like SHA-256 can be used to verify the integrity of stored data.
 Files are hashed upon upload, and these hash values are used to ensure that the data remains unchanged and uncorrupted.
 This process helps detect any unauthorized modifications and maintains the authenticity of the data.

 [View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/hashing.cpp){:target="_blank"}<br><br>

-### 21. **Spanning Trees:**
+### 21. **Spanning Trees**

 - Spanning tree algorithms like Kruskal's Algorithm helps in designing Google's cloud infrastructure by creating minimum spanning trees (MSTs) to connect data centers, edge locations, and CDNs efficiently.
 This results in an optimized network with reduced latency, improved fault tolerance, and enhanced scalability for reliable and high-performance cloud services.